-Enrollment of patients in our clinical trials and maintaining patients in our ongoing clinical trials may be delayed or limited as our clinical trial sites limit their onsite staff or temporarily close as a result of the COVID-19 pandemic.
-In addition, patients may not be able to visit clinical trial sites for dosing or data collection purposes due to limitations on travel and physical distancing imposed or recommended by federal or state governments or patients' reluctance to visit the clinical trial sites during the pandemic.
-These factors resulting from the COVID-19 pandemic could delay the anticipated readouts from our clinical trials and ultimately delay future regulatory submissions.
+As a result of the COVID-19 pandemic, we have faced risk that enrollment of patients in our clinical trials and maintaining patients in our ongoing clinical trials could be delayed or limited as our clinical trial sites limit their onsite staff or temporarily close as a result of the COVID-19 pandemic, and may continue to face these risks as the COVID-19 pandemic continues to evolve.
+In addition, if, for any reason, patients are unable to visit clinical trial sites for dosing or data collection purposes related to the COVID-19 pandemic or for other reasons, such factors could delay the anticipated readouts from our clinical trials and ultimately delay future regulatory submissions.